 They want to know that they are getting the best of the best.

 Have you ever regretted a purchase?
 Try to avoid that with your customers.

-You can apply this deadly sin into your headline by mentioning that the content it contains is secret, rare, only for experts.
+You can apply this deadly sin to your headline by mentioning that the content it contains is secret, rare, only for experts, etc.

 This way, readers will feel special when they consume it.

 Going this route means that you will need to position the offer in a way that aligns with it.

 Think about a private Facebook group, strategies nobody is talking about, etc.